hm-lang/core/proposals/README.md

 it is always `Array`.
 Example usage and declarations:

 ```
-# this is an immutable array:
+# this is a readonly array:
 MyArray: dbl_ = [1.2, 3, 4.5]       # converts all to dbl
-MyArray append(5)   # COMPILE ERROR: MyArray is immutable
+MyArray append(5)   # COMPILE ERROR: MyArray is readonly
-MyArray_1 += 5      # COMPILE ERROR: MyArray is immutable
+MyArray_1 += 5      # COMPILE ERROR: MyArray is readonly

 # mutable integer array:
 Array; int_    # declaring a mutable, default-named integer array